cmoberg/cmoberg.com/about.md

 My career is focused on building solutions that make the internet run better.
 Through this, I have acquired a deep understanding of software and networking technologies, product and software processes, and hands-on technology marketing.

-Communicating technical and non-technical subject matters to customers and peers is one of my core strengths, and I am a highly regarded public speaker.
+Communicating technical and non-technical subject matters to customers and peers is one of my core passions, and I am a highly regarded public speaker.

 My engineering background has provided me with a patent in network management, I have contributed to several networking standards, and I have been a distinguished member of several engineering standards bodies.

-I live in Stockholm with two kids and a spouse and enjoy riding my bike to work.
+I live in Stockholm with two kids and a spouse and enjoy riding my bike to work and, in races.
 I am an advisor to several early-stage companies and used to be on the board of [Netnod Internet Exchange i Sverige AB](http://www.netnod.se).

 ## Work Experience